aregtech/areg-sdk/examples/19_pubwatchdog/ReadMe.md

 # 19_pubwatchdog Project Overview

-The **19_pubwatchdog** project demonstrates the implementation of a **Watchdog** in a **Public Service** environment using the AREG Framework.
+The **19_pubwatchdog** project demonstrates the use of a **Watchdog** in an environment with **Public Service** using the AREG Framework.
 It showcases how the watchdog monitors threads by setting timeouts, automatically restarting threads that fail to respond, and sending notifications to connected **Service Providers** and/or **Service Consumers**.
 This example highlights the AREG Framework's capabilities in maintaining a fault-tolerant, distributed system through effective thread management.

 ## Key Concepts